markvanderloo/tinytest/pkg/README.md

 #### Run tests for an installed package

-For a package called `haha` that is tested using `tinytest`, any user that has `haha` and `tinytest` installed can run tests as follows.
+For a package called `haha` that is tested with `tinytest`, any user that has `haha` and `tinytest` installed can run tests as follows.

 ```